galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 ---
 layout: tutorial_hands_on
 logo: "Galrollup"
-title: "A field guide to the Galaxy project"
+title: "A field guide to the Galaxy project for participants"
 summary: "People, resource inputs and project outputs.
 Work in progress.
 Please help make it better?"
 questions:
   - "What are the main identifiable project components?"